January 25, 2017

 Therefore writing is limited in scope as a means of producing written work and it is no small wonder that typing is now regarded as a valuable skill children need and that since 2013 American children have been required to learn how to use a keyboard and printer.

-In terms of typing speeds for children, at national school level, a typing speed of 10wpm is generally regarded as sufficient in order for students to be able to present their work without errors.
+In terms of typing speeds for children, at the national school level, a typing speed of 10wpm is generally regarded as sufficient in order for students to be able to present their work without errors.

 As children grow older and move to higher grades, faster speeds are recommended in order to keep up with the pace and volume of their educational work.